Interested in applying?

 Why choose the Department of Communication?

-The Department of Communication brings together 24 faculty members, five academic advisors, and 10 staff members whose main priority is student success.
+The Department of Journalism + Media brings together 15 faculty members, two academic advisors, and 6 staff members whose main priority is student success.
 We are fortunate to have a diverse mix of communication scholars and practitioners all of whom contribute to the energy and productivity of the department.
 We invite students to get to know their professors through student organizations, research collaborations, and discussing career opportunities or graduate studies.

 Our department offers three degrees: a Bachelor of Science in Mass Communication with specializations in Public Relations and Advertising; a Bachelor of Arts in Communication Arts with tracks in Organizational Communication, Art and Performance Studies, or Design Studies; and a Master of Science in Global Strategic Communication.
 The B.A. in Organizational Communication and the M.S. in Strategic Global Communication are available fully online, and we expect to have a fully online option of the Bachelor of Science in Public Relations and Advertising in Fall 2017.